-Although this isn’t a new topic in the SEO and web development conversation, switching your site over to HTTPS is becoming increasingly important as we near the end of 2017.
-Google’s suggestion to web masters to switch their sites to HTTPS have become increasingly convincing to the point that now if you are not encrypted with HTTPS you will be marked as “not secure” on Chrome browsers.
+Although this isn’t a new topic in the SEO and web development conversation, switching your site over to HTTPS has become a must-do in 2018.
+Google’s suggestion to webmasters to switch their sites to HTTPS has become increasingly convincing to the point that now if you are not encrypted with HTTPS you will be marked as “not secure” on Chrome browsers.

 Thankfully, this is not a very difficult transition.
 MARSWorks has converted numerous sites into Google’s “good books” with HTTPS migration, join in on our discussion and you’ll soon realize just how simple this really is!

 Would it surprise you to learn that much of the information passed between web browsers and web servers (the machines that contain websites and web application functionality) is fairly human-readable text?
 Would it also surprise you to know that there are many places along the route from your web browser to the web server that can be compromised, allowing someone to “snoop” on your communication?
 HTTPS is a protocol that ensures that all of the traffic that passes between your web browser or the app you’re using is encrypted.
 The specific subject of encryption is beyond the scope of this post, but think of encryption as a way to turn normal, readable content, into a dizzying jumble of characters that is impossible to decode (impossible that is without the “key” to decrypt the information).
 As of January 2017, over half of the web is now encrypted by HTTPS.